Si bien WD abandonó la fabricación de WD Green (artículo), la opción de 3TB sigue siendo la opción más económica en el mercado.

 Gaffer: CARLOS MOGU

-Electricos: DIEGO AVELINO MENESES / CARLOS MILLAN / ARLEI LIMA
+EL Electricos: DIEGO AVELINO MENESES / CARLOS MILLAN / ARLEI LIMA

 Asistentes de produccion: MARISA DAPUENTE / LUCIA CARNICERO